eigenhombre/llbb/README.md

     $ time ./hello
     Hello, World

-    real	0m0.175s
+    real	0m0.180s
     user	0m0.001s
     sys	0m0.002s

 Note the execution time is reasonably short.
+Here `llir.bb` is a small utility module in this repository used to generate LLVM IR commands.

 # Example 2